polkadot-developers/substrate-developer-hub.github.io/docs/contracts/introduction.md

 ## Contract Module

 The SRML Contract module provides the ability for the runtime to deploy and execute WebAssembly smart contracts.
+Here we will provide a short overview of the common similarities and differences between the Contract module and Ethereum.
+To really learn all of the fine details, you can take a look at the [reference documentation for `srml_contract`](https://crates.parity.io/srml_contract/index.html).

 ### Similarities to Ethereum